Plabick/Papal-Intentions-API/README.md

 Get the Holy Father's Intentions for a given month in convenient JSON format.
 Made to gain experience with NodeJS Express, Insomnia and OpenAPI 3.

 ## Running the Server
 Clone this repo and run `npm start`.
-The server runs on port `8080`.
+The server runs on the port given in the PORT environment variable, or `8080`.

 ## Usage
 ### Documentation Website